rowyio/firebase-extensions/firestore-user-document/POSTINSTALL.md

 ### See it in action

-You can the extension in action, by visiting the Firestore collection that was created where your Firebase Authenticated users doc will be added.

 You can test out this extension right away:

 1. Go to the [Cloud Firestore tab](https://console.firebase.google.com/project/${param:PROJECT_ID}/database/firestore/data)